juspay/hyperswitch/README.md

   <h2 id="Fast Integration for Stripe Users">🔌 Fast Integration for Stripe Users</h2>
 </a>

-If you are already using Stripe, integrating with Hyperswitch is fun, fast & easy.
+If you are already using Stripe, integrating with Hyperswitch is fun, fast and easy.
 Try the steps below to get a feel for how quick the setup is: